aws-samples/consuming-flattening-and-joining-multiple-json-data-sources-with-aws-glue-streaming/README.md

 ### Upload the streaming job to S3
 Upload the [script](src/streaming_join_job.py) to your new s3 bucket s3://<YOUR-BUCKET-NAME>/code/.

+### Start the Glue streaming job.
+Navigate to the AWS Glue Console.
+Click on the Jobs

 ### Configure the Python virtual environment
 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project,